-Kenneth J. Weiss has always been crafting stories.
-His first job as a writer was for an automotive chemical company – he wrote the labels for the bottles.
-If you’ve ever seen the phrase, “In case of swallowing do not induce vomiting,” then you are familiar with his work.
+I’ve always been crafting stories.
+My first job was as a writer for an automotive chemical company – I wrote the labels for the bottles.
+If you’ve ever seen the phrase, “In case of swallowing do not induce vomiting,” then you are familiar with my work.

-From that simple and somewhat nauseous beginning Ken has gone on to work for some of the country’s largest brands.
-He started as a writer, moved to brand strategy and then to digital marketing.
+From that simple and somewhat nauseous beginning I have gone on to work for some of the country’s largest brands.
+I started as a writer, moved to brand strategy and then to digital marketing.

 What every role has shared is the need for a story.